-Your spending plan and the nature of the content will determine which video codec is ideal for you.
+Your spending plan and content will determine which video codec is ideal for you.
 In this section, we’ll talk about some of the most popular codecs and how they work with various digital video formats.

-Today, especially when it comes to video streaming services, this is the codec that is most frequently utilized with digital videos.
-When it comes to video distribution, the H.264 is incredibly adaptable since it can be played on practically any device.
+Today, especially when it comes to video streaming services, this is the codec that is most frequently used with digital videos.
+When it comes to video distribution, the H.264 is incredibly adaptable, since it can be played on practically any device.

 The VP9 video codec was created by Google.
 All of their products, including Chrome, Android, and YouTube, support it.
 Since this free codec uses the same bit rate as H.265, it gives excellent results.